VicSales28/project-tryunfo/README.md

 My fourth project produced while I was studying ReactJS at Trybe Programming School

-The user person is able to create a personalized deck of cards.
+The user person is able to create a personalized deck of cards in ninja style.

 For the design I was inspired by my favorite Japanese manga character, Uzumaki Naruto.